Snow: Self-organizing Broadcast Protocol for Cloud: Design

 \subsection{Reliable Message}

-Based on the above protocol design, we can prove that when a node is known to all nodes in the cluster, it will not miss any messages in a fault-free environment(assuming the message is reliable).
-Proven in Appendix \ref{appendix:A}.
-Although Snow employs a heartbeat mechanism to periodically remove failed nodes.
-However, nodes that are not promptly removed or those that fail during the broadcast process can still lead to eventual broadcast unreachability.
-We will discuss this issue in detail in section \ref{sec:Membership Maintenance}.
+While Snow utilizes a heartbeat mechanism for periodic failure detection and node removal, delayed removal of failed nodes inevitably leads to broadcast unreachability.
+We will discuss this issue in detail in Section \ref{sec:Membership Maintenance}.

-For certain critical messages, Snow ensures reliable broadcast to all non-faulty nodes even in the presence of node failures, such messages are termed Reliable Messages (except for those nodes that are not known to all nodes).
-This class of messages usually requires determining the convergence time, such as the distribution of container images, and the user may want to know the completion time of the operation.
+For certain critical messages, Snow ensures reliable broadcast to all non-faulty nodes even in the presence of node failures.
+Such messages are termed Reliable Messages.
+In the case where membership lists become inconsistent across nodes, as mentioned above, those nodes that are recognized by all members will invariably receive broadcast messages.
+This class of messages usually requires determining the convergence time, such as the distribution of container images \cite{verma2015large}, and the user wants to know the completion time of the operation.

-The design of Reliable Message is as follows: when a leaf node receives a message, it directly sends an acknowledgment to its parent node.
+The design of Reliable Message is as follows: when a leaf node receives a message, it sends an acknowledgment directly to its parent node.
 When an intermediate node has received acknowledgments from all its child nodes, it also sends an acknowledgment to its own parent.
-As illustrated in Figure 6, black lines represent message broadcasting, while red lines denote acknowledgments, which propagate from the leaf nodes to the root node.
+As illustrated in Figure \ref{fig:reliable}, black lines represent message propagation, while red lines denote acknowledgments, which propagate from the leaf nodes to the root node.
 The acknowledgment only needs to contain the message ID, thus consuming minimal bandwidth.
+In the absence of failures, the convergence time of Reliable Message aligns with that of the standard Snow algorithm, as acknowledgment messages do not affect convergence latency, though they introduce a modest increase in bandwidth overhead.